showpass/showpass-wordpress-plugin/README.md

 ## 5.5. tags Paramerter
 Add `tags="tag"` if you want to only display events with certain tags or categories.
 For best results use one word lowercase tags.

+## 5.6. hide_schedule Paramerter
+Add `hide_schedule="true"` if you do not want to display a daily schedule grouped by location.

 <!---## 5.5.
 Week and Month Parameters - Currently Disabled